-We have been appointed as "réviseur d'entreprises agréé" by the General Meeting of the Shareholders on 28 June 2017 and the duration of our uninterrupted engagement, including previous renewals and reappointments, is 3 years.
+We were appointed as "réviseur d'entreprises agréé" by the General Meeting of the Shareholders on 28 June 2017 for a three-year term, renewable once.
+We have been re-appointed as "réviseur d'entreprises agréé" by the General meeting of Shareholders on 24 June 2020 and the duration of our uninterrupted engagement, including previous renewals and reappointments, is 4 years.